 Quartz editor Kevin Delaney recently said the business-news outlet’s publishing strategy is not to publish articles between 500 and 800 words.

 Delaney says “Too much reporting is 700-word articles that everyone else has got.”
 Interestingly he argues you should either publish short articles of less than 500 words, or more in-depth features of 1,200 words or more.
-In essence he argues the social media performance curve for content is V shaped as follows.
+In essence he argues the social media performance curve for content is V shaped.

 Columbia Journalism Review argues that “longform has gone digital and is thriving.”
 They back their views by pointing to the appointment of ‘longform editors’ at the likes of BuzzFeed.